lucaxbandini/VisageGuard/README.md

 Download Cmake from: https://cmake.org/download/ (check the box that adds a path for the current user)

-Download this file: https://github.com/Murtaza-Saeed/dlib/blob/master/dlib-19.24.1-cp311-cp311-win_amd64.whl, then open terminal where you downloaded it to.
-Use "py -m pip install .\dlib-19.24.1-cp311-cp311-win_amd64.whl"
+Download this file: https://github.com/Murtaza-Saeed/dlib/blob/master/dlib-19.24.1-cp311-cp311-win_amd64.whl, and place it in the project's directory.
+Then open the PyCharm terminal and use "py -m pip install .\dlib-19.24.1-cp311-cp311-win_amd64.whl"

-In the PyCharm project with the latest version of VisageGuard, use "pip install cmake", then "pip3 install dlib"
+In the PyCharm project with the latest version of VisageGuard, use "pip install cmake", then "pip install dlib"

 Use this if you have any other issues: https://medium.com/analytics-vidhya/how-to-install-dlib-library-for-python-in-windows-10-57348ba1117f